hsynkvlc/Timesheet-Script/README.md

 This script fills timesheet automatically

-Go to timesheet.js and copy the code
-Right click on the timesheet webpage click inspect, click console and paste to code there enter
+Go to timesheet.js and copy the code /n right click on the timesheet webpage click inspect, click console and paste to code there enter